bryan-teng/portfolio-tracker/README.md

 - cash = cash value of the fund
 - index_ticker = the ticker (based on Yahoo Finance) of the benchmark index
 - date_of_creation = date of creation of the fund
 - strategy (optional) = strategy used for the index benchmark.
 The default strategy is lump_sum.
+The other option is dca10, which represents Dollar Cost Averaging using 10% of cash value per day.

 ## 2. Purchasing/Selling the relevant equities